The Inner Basin Trail is one of the premier hikes on the San Francisco Peaks.

 Also, please do not “cut” the switchbacks on the trail.
 When hikers take these shortcuts over and over again, vegetation is destroyed over time.
 This can eventually cause the trail structure to give out, creating erosion problems and making costly work for our already underfunded and overtasked trail crews.

-The Inner Basin Trail starts out pleasantly enough, climbing at a moderate grade into mixed ponderosa pine and aspen forest.
+Beginning at Lockett Meadow at an elevation of 9,630 feet, the Inner Basin Trail starts out pleasantly enough, climbing at a moderate grade into mixed ponderosa pine and aspen forest.
 The trail soon joins the edge of the Schultz Fire burn and follows along it for a quarter mile.
 The blaze was nearly a decade ago, so you can see the new-growth aspen trees already well into regeneration.

 After passing the blaze, the trail steadily climbs for another half mile before entering the most spectacular stretch of aspen forest on the San Francisco Peaks.
 In a few broad switchbacks, the trail climbs for .75 miles under a dense aspen canopy.
 Passing through this grove is indeed a profound experience.